jamsocket/driftdb/docs/docs/react.md

 To avoid the sequence from growing indefinitely, `useSharedReducer` uses **cooperative compaction**.
 Clients coordinate with the database so that when the sequence for a given key grows too long, the client will replace it with a snapshot of the state at a more recent version, and instructs the server to discard all changes prior to that version.

+## `usePresence` hook

+The `usePresence` hook takes a value corresponding to the active client (e.g. current cursor position) and returns an object containing the values that _other_ clients sent.
+The keys of the object are unique client IDs, the same as returned by `useUniqueClientId`.

 ## `useDatabase` hook

 The `useDatabase` hook returns an instance of the DriftDB database itself.
 This is useful if you want to access the database on a lower level than is exposed through the other hooks.